an5er/an5er/README.md

 - Student & CTF Player
-- May be a developer
+- Want be a developer
 - Blog: [http://blog.an4er.top/](http://blog.an4er.top/)